Welcome to Year 5!

-The children will have daily numeracy lessons covering the New Curriculum’s Year 5 objectives.
+The children will have daily maths lessons covering the Year 5 objectives.
 These sessions will involve mental arithmetic, times tables, number calculations, geometry, data handling, measures and shape and space.

-In English, we follow the school’s scheme Success for All (SFA).
+In English, we follow the school’s scheme Success for All (SFA), as a school we have been following this for nearly two years.
+It has had a very positive impact on the progress of children’s reading and writing across the school.
 Some children will be taught in smaller groups/class sizes.
 Some may not necessarily be taught by us, although we closely monitor your child’s learning by looking at their books and working with the other teachers.
 Groups change at least once a term.

 The children also have a broad and balanced curriculum including French, Hymn practice, music, PE, RE, PSHE and art and design.

 Children should have their kits in at all times as PE sessions vary each half term and can change due to the weather conditions.
-Children cannot opt in or out of PE over the year unless they have a medical problem.
+They can be taken home for a wash each half term holiday.

 It is really important your child has the correct PE kit for health and safety reasons.

 Pumps or trainers